 A contemporary hotel for the curious, the explorers and those who thrive on new experiences.
 Functionally chic, this contemporary hotel overlooks the vibrant Princes Wharf that is home to a good array of dining, entertainment and shopping experiences.

-Travel across the fertile Hauraki Plains to Thames then head up the western side of the Coromandel Peninsula.
-This coastal drive is quite spectacular and on a clear day, keep an eye out for the SkyTower which can be seen across the Firth of Thames.
-Visit the nearby Driving Creek Railway climbing 120m on a narrow - gauge line to the ‘EyeFull’ Tower for panoramic views of the surrounding countryside and back over the Hauraki Gulf.
-Drive east across the Peninsula through beautiful scenery to reach the resort of Whitianga on Mercury Bay.
+Travel across the fertile Hauraki Plains to Thames, then head up the western side of the Coromandel Peninsula.
+This coastal drive is quite spectacular, and on a clear day, keep an eye out for the SkyTower which can be seen across the Firth of Thames.
+Ride the nearby Driving Creek Railway, climbing 120 metres on a narrow-gauge line to the ‘EyeFull’ Tower for panoramic views of the surrounding countryside and back over the Hauraki Gulf.
+Next, drive east across the Peninsula through beautiful scenery to reach the resort of Whitianga on Mercury Bay.

 Your accommodation: Oceans Resort (or similar)